Applicants must meet the following minimum qualifications:

 - Great communication skills

-Apprentices are enrolled in classes fully dedicated to GE while at Greenville Technical College.
-During the training, apprentices will complete courses to develop skills in blueprint reading, machine operation, and CNC operations.
-At the completion of the program, apprentices will meet the requirements for the following certificates: Basic Machine Operations (CIT.BMO6) and CNC Machine Operator (CIT.CN6).
+Apprentices are enrolled in fully dedicated classes to GE while at Greenville Technical College.
+During the training, apprentices will complete courses to develop skills in variety of machine systems, CNC equipment, PLC’s, direct current drives, servo systems, numerical control technologies, hydraulics, and pneumatics.
+At the completion of the program, apprentices will meet the requirements for the Associate Degree in Applied Science – General Technology.

-During the program, apprentices must meet all academic requirements set by Greenville Technical College and maintain a 3.0 grade point average to continue on the program.
+During the program, apprentices must meet all academic requirements set by Greenville Technical College and maintain a 3.0 grade point average to continue in the program.

 Length of the program